-

 $1,000

-The Bill Pollard Jr. Scholarship was established by Bill and Kimberley Pollard to support young people who are pursuing their passions in the accounting field.
-Applicants must be a senior at Tracy High School.
-Applicants must pursue a career in accounting by pursuing a degree in business, finance, or related major.
-They must provide a letter of recommendation from a teacher, faculty member, or school counselor.
-Please visit the scholarship's website for more information.
+The Bill Pollard Jr. Scholarship was established by Bill and Kimberley Pollard to support young people who are pursuing their passions in the business field.
+Applicants must be a senior at a high school in Tracy, CA. They must pursue a degree in business, finance, accounting, or a related major.
+Applicants must submit a letter of recommendation from a teacher, faculty member, or school counselor.
+Please visit the scholarship's website or contact the San Joaquin Community Foundation for more information.

 Apply now